m-shaik/cypress-example/README.md

 DOM interation commands of cypress like

-cy.get(),
+- cy.get()
-cy.type(),
+- cy.type()
-promise resolve using .then()
+- promise resolve using .then()
-cy.click()
+- cy.click()

-also custom commnds
+- also custom commnds
 //created in support/commands.js
 cy.login()

-also demomstrate using the beforeEach hooks to remove duplication of code
+- also demomstrate using the beforeEach hooks to remove duplication of code

-how to run cypress tests
+# how to run cypress tests

 -  clone the project locally
 -  run 'npm install' on the root folder to install dependencies